miklcct/thin_php_app/README.md

 blog page accessible under `http://example.com/article/2018/01/24/hello-world`, please create `article.php` under your document root, set up your web server to rewrite /article to /article.php

+Please refer to `demo` folder for how this framework works.